 You can avail insurance for the new accessories during the current term.
 You need to send a written request to the customer care department and they will take it forward from there.

-The Add On cover adds some extra features to your general insurance policy.
-Some of them are No Claim Bonus Retention Cover, Voluntary Deductible and Nil Depreciation Cover.
+The add-on cover adds some extra features to your general insurance policy.
+Some of them are No Claim Bonus Retention Cover, Engine Protect Cover, and Nil Depreciation Cover.

 - Your contact number and e-mail id

 - Your vehicle registration number

 - The existing policy number of the car